 3. Create a campaign that captures hearts and minds.

 Do you want to be chief executive, or get your capital budget for your game-changing ideas, or be a difference maker for your employees, customers, and constituents?
 First, you must understand that you will need to consciously and intentionally conduct a campaign to reach these goals and aspirations.
 Campaigns involve winning the hearts and minds of people.
-FDR engaged people in his 1936 election campaign, “I join with you…for the duration of this war to end the Depression and I promise you to put a chicken in every pot.”
+FDR engaged people in his 1936 election campaign, “I join with you for the duration of this war to end the Depression and I promise you to put a chicken in every pot.”
 He was determined not just to influence public opinion, but also to dominate it, proclaiming in speech after speech the New Deal as a legitimate role of government.
 Ask yourself: what is in the hearts and minds of the people around you?

 4. Before you map your strategy, map the political chessboard.

 To gain support for your campaign and diminish opposition, think about the different players on the political chessboard and how you need to strategically influence each individual or group.
 Consider: 1) inheritors of the status quo, 2) opposers who reject or seek another course, 3) partners who align and support, 4) coalition builders of like-minded and opposers, 5) splitters who lead factions, 6) passives who support the status quo by doing nothing, and 7) isolates who are alienated from the process.
-How must you speak to each people’s listening?
+How must you speak to each person’s listening?
 Ask yourself: who are the people you most need to influence and how can you speak to their listening?

 5. Do whatever it takes.